George L. Knox II

 George Levi Knox II ("Skipper" Knox) (December 23, 1916 – November 4, 1964) was a U.S. Army Air Force/U.S. Air Force officer, combat fighter pilot and Adjutant with the all-African American 332nd Fighter Group's 100th Fighter Squadron, best known as the Tuskegee Airmen.
 One of the 1,007 documented Tuskegee Airmen Pilots, he was a member of the Tuskegee Airmen's third-ever aviation cadet class, and one of the first twelve African Americans to become combat fighter pilots.
 He was the second Indiana native to graduate from the Tuskegee Advanced Flying School (TAFS).

-He was one of the ten presiding officers in the court-martials of several Tuskegee Airmen after the Freeman Field mutiny in 1945.
+He was one of the ten presiding officers in the courts-martial of several Tuskegee Airmen after the Freeman Field mutiny in 1945.
 He was named president after Benjamin O. Davis Jr. was dismissed.

 Early life

 He was born on December 23, 1916, in Indianapolis, Indiana, Marion County, Indiana.
 He was the son of Elwood Knox and the grandson of runaway slave George L. Knox (who wrote a book about his experiences, Life as I Remember It: As a Slave and a Freeman, in 1895).

 He was a graduate of Fisk University.
-On January 27, 1937 he was initiated as a fraternity brother of Kappa Alpha Psi fraternity's Nu Chapter in Indiana.
-He then attended the University of Pittsburg and earned a graduate certificate.
+On January 27, 1937 he was initiated as a fraternity brother of Kappa Alpha Psi fraternity's Nu chapter in Indiana.
+He then attended the University of Pittsburgh and earned a graduate certificate.

-In 1942, he married Yvonne Marguerite Wright Knox (August 27, 1919- August 18, 2002).
-They were the parents of four children: Adelaide Emma, George L. III., John Elwood and Craig Streator.
+On December 3, 1942, he married Yvonne Marguerite Wright Knox (August 27, 1919 – August 18, 2002), in Atlanta, Georgia.
+They were the parents of four children: Adelaide Emma, George Levi III., John Elwood and Craig Streeter.